zackboll/opencv_core_ada/README.md

 libstdc++
 ```

-OpenCV include and library paths are discovered automatically by:
+OpenCV include and library paths are discovered by:

 ```text
 scripts/configure_opencv.sh